Ranasinghe Premadasa: Early life

 Ranasinghe Premadasa was born on 23 June 1924 at Dias Place, Colombo 11, to the family of Richard Ranasinghe (Ranasinghe Mudalali) of Kosgoda and Battuwita Jayasinghe Arachchige Ensina Hamine of Batuwita, Horana.
-Premadasa was the oldest of five children, three sisters, and one brother.
+Premadasa was the oldest of five children, with three sisters and one brother.
 His father was engaged in the transport business in Colombo employing rickshaws.

 He received his early education at the Purwarama temple under Ven.
 Welitara Sri Pannananda and secondary education at Lorenz College, Skinner's Road, South Maradana and at St. Joseph's College, Colombo under Rector Fr.
 Le Goc.

-At age fifteen, Premadasa started the Sucharita Children's Society, which later became the Sucharitha Movement, a volunteers organisation with the objectives of uplifting the economic, social and spiritual development of the low-income people living in shanty areas of the capital.
+At age fifteen, Premadasa started the Sucharita Children's Society, which later became the Sucharitha Movement, a volunteers' organisation with the objective of uplifting the economic, social and spiritual development of low-income people living in shanty areas of Colombo.
 He was the full-time organizer of the community development project in the area in 1939.
-These youth who enrolled in his development movement refrained from taking liquor and avoided smoking and gambling.
+The youth who enrolled in his development movement refrained from taking liquor and avoided smoking and gambling.
 Premadasa too was a teetotaler.